CodeSrinu/Career-Advisor/README.md

    npm install
    ```

+2. Set up environment variables:
+   - Copy `.env.local.example` to create your own `.env.local` file
+   - Add your Google OAuth credentials
+   - Add your Firebase configuration values
+   - Add your Google Gemini API key

-2. Run the development server:
+3. Run the development server:
    ```bash
    npm run dev
    ```

-3. Open [http://localhost:3000](http://localhost:3000) in your browser
+4. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Testing AI Features

+To test the AI-powered features:

+1. Visit `/check-env` to verify your environment variables are properly configured
+2. Visit `/test-gemini` to test the Google Gemini API connectivity
+3. Visit `/test-ai-service` to test the AI recommendations service
+4. Complete the full user flow in the main application to see AI-generated recommendations

 ## UI/UX Enhancements